 - Strategic Focus Areas - These are the themes for what types of things need to be accomplished within a company.

-Companies using the balanced scorecard will take the above aspects of their overall business strategy and connect them to the operational elements commonly used to provide instruction to front line employees.
+Companies using this scorecard will take the above aspects of their overall business strategy and connect them to the operational elements commonly used to provide instruction to front line employees.
 This includes things like:

 - Measures - Key performance indicators are used to measure the performance of an area.